A deep dive into how Kubernetes makes GPUs accessible to containers, from bare metal to CUDA applications

 crw-rw-rw- 1 root root 509, 0 Oct 23 09:00 /dev/nvidia-uvm

-The major numbers (195 for nvidia devices, 509 for UVM) are registered with the Linux kernel and used by the device controller to route operations to the correct driver.
+The major (195 for nvidia devices, 509 for UVM) and minor number(0 or 1) are registered with the Linux kernel and used by the device controller to route operations to the correct driver.

 Layer 2: Container Runtime GPU Access